mm-intro-js/grocery-list/README.md

 ## Write good JavaScript code!

 - Use functions to break down the functionality into small tasks
-- Practice good coding standards with clear variable and function names, use $ for variables that will hold jQuery objects, use ES6 `let` and `const` instead of `var`
+- Practice good coding standards with clear variable and function names, use ES6 `let` and `const` instead of `var`
 - Make sure your variables are well named.
 Avoid abbreviations and use camelCase to make multi-word names readable.

 ## Final Testing